-First, you need to select the free domain name KeenDNS in the settings and configure the service.
-Detailed configuration is presented in the article 'KeenDNS service'.
+First, select a free KeenDNS domain name in the settings and configure the service.
+Detailed setup is presented in the KeenDNS service article.

-1. To start with, it is necessary to register the devices to be remotely accessed in the router.
-More information can be found in the article 'Connected devices registration'.
+1. To start with, it is necessary to register the devices in the router to be accessible remotely.
+More information can be found in the Connected devices registration article.

 3. The 'Access settings' page appears.

-NOTE: Important!
-If you have changed the pre-installed Keenetic management port from 80 to one of the following: 81, 280, 591, 777, 5080, 8080, 8090 or 65080, then access to home network resources via the 4th level domain will also be via the changed port.
+If you have changed the pre-configured Keenetic management port 80 to another one, then accessing the home network resources via the 4th level domain will also be via the changed port.
 For example, for port 777:

-For information about setting up remote access to the 3G/4G USB modem (CdcEthernet) or GPON router web interface, please refer to the manual 'Access to USB modem web interface via KeenDNS service'.
+For information on setting up remote access to the 3G/4G USB modem or GPON router web interface, see the Access to the USB modem web interface via the KeenDNS service manual.

-Examples of how to provide access to an IP camera from the Internet can be found in the article 'Internet access to an IP camera connected to Keenetic'.
+Examples of how to provide access to an IP camera from the Internet can be found in the Internet access to an IP camera connected to a Keenetic device article.

 Enabling authentication for a device with an open web interface when using remote access via the KeenDNS service.